What Is the Best Way to Fight a Speeding Ticket?

 - The avoiding or delaying of insurance consequences;

 - The avoiding, or reduced number, of demerit points;

 - The avoiding of a licence suspension; and/or

 - The avoiding or reduction of a fine.

-Even if you did it, the prosecution must still prove it!
+Even if you were speeding, the prosecution must still prove it.